 - this is rejected.

-Each of those outputs has different operational meaning.
+Each output has different operational meaning.

 Possible Worlds Instead Of One Forced Answer